fitsum1515/Wine-Quality/README.md

-   ✔ Random Forest was selected as the final deployed model -** Wine quality is not linear, and its variables are chemically dependent.
-PCA collapses these nonlinear relations into linear eigenvectors, The pipeline over-compresed because we are working on three distructive operations :**
+   ✔ Random Forest was selected as the final deployed model **Wine quality is not linear, and its variables are chemically dependent.
+PCA collapses these nonlinear relations into linear eigenvectors, The pipeline over-compresed because we are working on three distructive operations:**
 - SMOTE
 - StandardScaler
 - PCA (0.90)